CCC-SLP Requirements: Become a CCC-SLP

 4. Pass the Praxis Exam

-5. Complete Your Clinical Fellowship Year (CFY)
+5. Complete Your Clinical Fellowship (CF)

 For details on how to become a speech-language pathologist, check out our resource, How to Become a Speech Pathologist, a Step-By-Step Guide.